 Tracked shutters slide open on a track and are ideal for patio doors, as they concertina back when not required.
 Not suitable for windows with a sill.

-Choosing colourful shutters
+Choosing colorful shutters

 You can make a compact space feel larger by co-ordinating your window shutters with the walls and woodwork.
 Painting them (or having them factory-painted at point of order) in the same shade will give a seamless feel, especially when the louvres are closed.
 Look for hidden tilt rods and concealed hinges for minimal visual disruption.
 This will enable you to move one of the louvres with a finger and the rest will follow.